 The sea otter population in WPWS was injured as a result of the spill.
 Estimates of sea otter mortality due to the spill range from 750 to 2,650 individuals (Garshelis 1997, Garrott et al. 1993).
 A population model (Udevitz et al. 1996) predicted recovery of the WPWS sea otter population in 10 to 23 years, projecting maximum annual growth rates from 0.10-0.14.
 Surveys to date (1993-1998) have shown a significant increasing trend in the WPWS sea otter population, averaging about 4% per year since 1993 (power > 0.80 to detect a 1% annual change in 5 annual WPWS surveys).
-In contrast to the western Sound overall, at northern Knight Island sea otter numbers remain below pre-spill estimates and do not show a significant increasing trend (Figure 1; Bodkin et al. 1999, Bodkin 2000; Dean et al. 2000).
+In contrast to the western Sound overall, at northern Knight Island sea otter numbers remain below pre-spill estimates and do not show a significant increasing trend (Figure 1; Bodkin et al. 1999; Dean et al. 2000; USGS unpub. data), although our power to detect change is lower for these surveys.